siriusnottin/devserver/README.md

 See the official documentation : [VS Code remote overview](https://code.visualstudio.com/docs/remote/remote-overview)

 1. Install the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
-2. Well, I don't have [multiple users on the vm](https://code.visualstudio.com/docs/remote/ssh#_ssh-host-setup), but we never know.
+2. If you have [multiple users on the vm](https://code.visualstudio.com/docs/remote/ssh#_ssh-host-setup).
 On the local VS Code settings, set this to true:

 ```json
 "remote.SSH.remoteServerListenOnSocket": true